cugos/cugos.github.com/meetings/_posts/2022-02-16-cugos_monthly.md

 **Akash Bhave** will discuss the new DB2Vector tool that he and another developer built for [Clockwork Micro](https://www.clockworkmicro.com).
 He'll give a technical discussion about the challenges involved.

+**[Brian Sperlongano](https://github.com/ZeLonewolf)** will give an overview of the [OpenStreetMap Americana Style ](https://github.com/ZeLonewolf/openstreetmap-americana) project, a vector tile OpenStreetMap styling project aiming to showcase OpenStreetMap's expressive detail while paying homage to the themes found in American atlases.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2022-02-16-cugos_monthly.md) or reach out to hello@cugos.org

 ## Meeting details will be posted here